cran/ggseqplot/README.md

 target="_blank"><code>{TraMineR}</code></a> and
 <a href="https://ggplot2.tidyverse.org/"
-target="_blank"><code>{ggplot2}</code></a> developers and uses several of the their functions to produce ggplot2-flavored figures.
+target="_blank"><code>{ggplot2}</code></a> developers and uses several of their functions to produce ggplot2-flavored figures.

 Note, that this library was not written because I personally dislike the plots produced by <a href="http://traminer.unige.ch"